christianschuler8989/PauseProcessing/README.md

 35th Konferenz Elektronische Sprachsignalverarbeitung / Conference on Electronic Speechsignal Processing

 * [ESSV Archive](https://www.essv.de/)
 The ESSV Archive contains the publications of the past years.
-You can browse and download the individual papers and citations.

 * [Code for Presentation Slides](https://github.com/christianschuler8989/PauseProcessing-Slides-ESSV)
 This Repository, you are currently looking at (for linking from somewhere else).